DHEA and Testosterone: Natural Source of Youth?

-NOTE: There’s evidence that using DHEA supplements can increase serum estrogen levels (study, study, study), this occurrence however, is unreliable and highly dependent on the levels of aromatase enzyme, meaning that it’s more prone to happen in women, and in men who are either obese and/or use a lot of alcohol (both increase aromatase levels).
+NOTE: There’s evidence that using DHEA supplements can increase serum estrogen levels (study, study, study), this occurrence, however, is unreliable and highly dependent on the levels of aromatase enzyme, meaning that it’s more prone to happen in women, and in men who are either obese and/or use a lot of alcohol (both increase aromatase levels).

-ALSO NOTE: It’s also worth mentioning that the production of DHEA and the stress hormone cortisol are both triggered by the same hormone (ACTH), and that they are both made from the same “raw material” (cholesterol).
-Because of this, a person who is under stress and has high cortisol levels, is also likely to have low DHEA, and is likely to be more “reactive” to exogenous DHEA supplementation (which by the way can actually decrease cortisol levels).
+ALSO NOTE: It’s also worth mentioning that the production of DHEA and the stress hormone cortisol are both triggered by the same hormone (ACTH) and that they are both made from the same “raw material” (cholesterol).
+Because of this, a person who is under stress and has high cortisol levels is also likely to have low DHEA and is likely to be more “reactive” to exogenous DHEA supplementation (which by the way can actually decrease cortisol levels).

 DHEA supplementation can increase testosterone levels quite significantly in middle-aged and older men, and in menopausal women.
 However, these effects are – for some reason – highly unreliable in younger guys.

-A person who is under chronic-stress (which likely means that he also has low DHEA levels) is likely to derive more benefits from exogenous DHEA supplementation than a person with less stressful life.
+A person who is under chronic-stress (which likely means that he also has low DHEA levels) is likely to derive more benefits from exogenous DHEA supplementation than a person with a less stressful life.

 It’s also good to keep in mind that using DHEA supplements means that you’re taking exogenous hormones from an outer source.
 Whether this causes or won’t cause a drop in the body’s natural production, is debated.
-Being a hormone many sport leagues have also banned DHEA supplements (it’s in the WADA list for example).
+Being a hormone many sports leagues have also banned DHEA supplements (it’s in the WADA list for example).